davidtpinto/SummarWise/README.md

     ExtractRequirementID = ReqID
 End Function

-Function GetHeadingInfo(WordRange As Range) As String
-    Dim HeadingInfo As String
-    HeadingInfo = ""

-    ' Check if the WordRange is within a heading
-    If WordRange.Paragraphs.Count > 0 Then
-        ' Get the paragraph style
+' Loop through the document in reverse order
-        Dim paraStyle As String
-        paraStyle = WordRange.Paragraphs(1).Style.NameLocal

-        ' Check if it's a Heading 1, Heading 2, or Heading 3
+    For i = ActiveDocument.Paragraphs.Count To 1 Step -1
-        If paraStyle = "Heading 1" Or paraStyle = "Heading 2" Or paraStyle = "Heading 3" Then
+        If WordRange.Paragraphs(1).Style.NameLocal = "Heading 1" Or _
+           WordRange.Paragraphs(1).Style.NameLocal = "Heading 2" Or _
+           WordRange.Paragraphs(1).Style.NameLocal = "Heading 3" Then
-            ' Get the text of the heading
-            HeadingInfo = WordRange.Paragraphs(1).Range.Text
+            ' Get the text of the last heading HeadingInfo = WordRange.Paragraphs(1).Range.Text
+            Exit For
         End If
-    End If

-    GetHeadingInfo = HeadingInfo
-End Function
+    Next i

 ```